Michigan Dept. of Corrections

 Richard Wershe Jr.'s mugshot circa 1987, left, and circa 2012, right.

-At 14, the youngest FBI informant ever, Wershe helped bring down a cocaine trafficking ring.
+At 14, as the youngest FBI informant ever, Wershe helped bring down a cocaine trafficking ring.
 But after the FBI didn't need him anymore, Wershe stayed in the drug world and was eventually busted selling cocaine himself at the age of 17.
-He's been in custody ever since.

 He was sentenced to life in prison in 1988, when the war on drugs was cruel and unforgiving.
 As attitudes toward drugs evolved, Wershe was paroled from a Michigan prison in 2017.

 Instead of being set free, Wershe was sent to a Florida prison to serve time for a 2006 conviction for his role in a car theft ring while locked up in Michigan.
 He was set free on July 20, 2020

 Ayad said it’s time to hold law enforcement accountable for how they treated Wershe.

 "Wershe's story has been told in the media, multiple film documentaries, and a Hollywood movie yet, despite the public outcry as to the government's abuse of him, he has yet to receive justice," Ayad said.
 "For conduct that was not of his free will, but that of a minor who has been used, abused, reused, and re-abused by those that have sworn to protect and serve this country."

 Stay connected with Detroit Metro Times.
 Subscribe to our newsletters, and follow us on Google News, Apple News, Twitter, Facebook, Instagram, or Reddit.